jxxcarlson/elm-compiler/README.md

         Print the raw AST of the Elm file in a JSON format.

     --ast-json-pretty
-        As with --ast-json, but easier for humans to read
+        As above, but easier for humans to read.

     --rag
         Print the AST in a RAG-friendly format with type, name, code, language,